rossaddison/yii2-house2house/README.md

 **What is the structure of the database?** InnoDB using collation utf8mb4_unicode_ci running on mySQL.
 The tables works_salesorderheader and works_salesorderdetails for instance have been structured similar to Microsoft's Adventure Works making extensive use of foreign keys.
 Hence Yii2 is strong in this regard and therefore Yii2's relations in models are used extensively to facilitate Eager loading and Lazy loading which promotes an extremely quick retrieval of records.

 **How can the package be adapted?**
 The package can be adapted by modifying the Instruction list which will appear as a dropdown in the Daily Cleans list of houses.
 Each house will be associated with a specific code from the Instruction list. eg. FBS which stands for Front Back and Sides.
 Also you can alter the attribute values under frontend/models to reflect a more personal feel to your business.
 The House is the customer so there is no Customer database.
 House is actually a Product according to the Adventure Works hierarchy of Productcategory (Postcode), Productsubcategory (Street), and Product (House).
+This facilitates quick searching.
 Similarly SalesorderHeader (Daily Clean), SalesorderDetail (Individual cleans for that particular day).

 *By default the package is structured for shared hosting with a subscription through paypal's rest-api-sdk*.
 So multiple companies/divisions/units/wards can signup to your site and share the software with or without a subscription service.
 The subscription service is enabled by default.
 However all users inherit the Free Subscription Privilege permission from either their Udb role for employees or their Mdb role for managers.
 All Udb roles fall under the employee role.
 All Mdb roles fall under the support role.